 - In the integrated search engine, you must enter the term ‘Windows Tools,’ and click on the result.

-- Now, you will see a list of all the tools that Windows 11 integrates, but the one that interests us is Windows memory diagnostics.
+- Now, you will see a list of all the tools that Windows 11 integrates, but the one that interests us is Windows Memory Diagnostics.

 - Once you click on it, a floating menu will open and you must click on ‘Restart now and check for problems’.